 There are two unemployment indicators in Jersey:

-- registered unemployment: the number of people registered as actively seeking work (ASW) with the Social Security Department
+- registered unemployment: the number of people registered as Actively Seeking Work (ASW) with Customer and Local Services

 - unemployment rate: the number of registered unemployed as well as people not registered but still seeking work

-The Social Security Department compiles information on people registered as ASW in Jersey.
-The States of Jersey Statistics Unit independently analyses this anonymised data and publishes monthly reports of the figures.
+Customer and Local Services (CLS) compiles information on people registered as ASW in Jersey.
+Statistics Jersey independently analyses this anonymised data and publishes monthly reports of the figures.

-on a seasonally adjusted basis, the total number of people registered as actively seeking work (ASW) was :
+- on a seasonally adjusted basis, the total number of people registered as actively seeking work (ASW) was 150 lower than at the end of the previous quarter and 520 higher compared with a year earlier

-the non-seasonally adjusted ASW total was 980; this total is 20 lower than the end of the previous quarter, 450 lower than a year earlier and the lowest recorded in 8 years
+- the non-seasonally adjusted ASW total was 1,400; this total is 180 lower than at the end of the previous quarter and 520 higher compared with a year earlier

-the total number of long-term ASW (registered for more than twelve months) was 270; this total is 10 lower than the previous quarter and 20 lower than a year earlier
+- the total number of long-term ASW (registered for more than twelve months) was 390; this total is 30 higher compared with the previous quarter and 150 higher compared with a year earlier

-there were 310 individuals registered as ASW but engaged in some form of paid employment and classified as underemployed; this includes 120 individuals also classified as long-term ASW
+- of the 1,400 people registered as ASW, 410 individuals were engaged in some form of paid employment and classified as underemployed; this includes 130 individuals who were classified as long-term ASW

-Registered Actively Seeking Work - Third Quarter 2017
+Registered Actively Seeking Work - Fourth Quarter 2020

 The internationally comparable rate is defined by the International Labour Organisation (ILO).
 The ILO unemployment rate measures the proportion of unemployed people in the entire work force.
 It includes people registered as unemployed as well as those not registered but still seeking work.